School Rules and Regulations

 (f) The grounds waste disposal areas.

 These Rules are a guide and are not intended to be a comprehensive statement or exhaustive list.
-The School reserves the right to amend/replace these Rules from time to time and all students are expected to know the rules and comply with them at all times.
+The School reserves the right to amend/replace these Rules from time to time at its discretion and all students are expected to know the rules and comply with them at all times.
+Breaches Breaches of the School Rules will not be tolerated and will be treated seriously by the School's Leadership Team and Headmaster.